icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 - [Asalytic](https://www.asalytic.app/) - Analyze the Algorand NFT space.
 - [Dappflow](https://app.dappflow.org/explorer/home) - Algorand Private Network Explorer (supports Sandbox in `localhost`).
 - [Bitquery](https://explorer.bitquery.io/algorand) - Actionable, insightful blockchain GraphQL APIs for more than 30 blockchains.
 One of the highlighted features is the ability to query a list of Algorand block proposers.
+- [Lora](https://lora.algokit.io/mainnet) - Lora is a powerful visual tool designed to streamline the Algorand local development experience.
+It acts as both a network explorer and a tool for building and testing your Algorand applications.

 ## Portfolio Trackers